October 25, 2026 - October 29, 2026

 Location

 The 97th Annual Meeting of The Society of Rheology will be held in Boston, Massachusetts.
-The technical program will take place at the Hilton Boston Park Plaza .
-The optional short courses and Rheology Research Student Symposium (RRS) to be held on October 24th and 25th, as well as the technical program (October 25-29) will take place at the conference hotel.
+The technical program will take place October 25-29 at the Hilton Boston Park Plaza .
+The Rheology Research Student Symposium (RRS) on October 24-25, as well as short course on October 25, will also be held at the Park Plaza hotel.

 Boston, one of the oldest cities in the United States, blends historic character with world-leading innovation.
 Founded in 1630, the city played a central role in the American Revolution and remains a cultural and intellectual hub.
 Visitors can walk the historic Freedom Trail, explore vibrant neighborhoods like Back Bay and the Seaport District, or enjoy waterfront views along Boston Harbor.
 Today, Boston is globally recognized for its universities, hospitals, research institutions, and a vibrant hub for technological entrepreneurship.
 Boston also offers a thriving arts and culinary scene.
 Attendees can visit the Museum of Fine Arts, Boston, explore contemporary galleries in the South End, or experience public art and performance spaces throughout the city.